ReactorKit/ReactorKit/README.md

     ```

     **Good**

     ```swift
     viewModel.titleLabelText
       .bindTo(self.titleLabel.rx.text)
     ```

-* View doesn't know what ViewModel does.
-View can only communicate to ViewModel about what View did.
+* The View should not know what the ViewModel does.
+The View can only communicate to ViewModel about what the View did.

     **Bad**

     ```swift
-    self.loginButton.rx.tap
-      .subscribe(onNext: {
+    protocol MyViewModelType {
-        viewModel.login() // Bad: View should not know what ViewModel does (login) })
+      // Bad: View know what the ViewModel does (login) var login: PublishSubject<Void> { get }
+    }
     ```

-    **Good**
+    **Goods**

     ```swift
-    self.loginButton.rx.tap
+    protocol MyViewModelType {
-      .bindTo(viewModel.loginButtonDidTap) // "Hey I clicked the login button"
+      // View just say "Hey I clicked the login button" var loginButtonDidTap: PublishSubject<Void> { get }

-    self.usernameInput.rx.controlEvent(.editingDidEndOnExit)
-      .bindTo(viewModel.usernameInputDidReturn) // "Hey I tapped the return on username input"
+    }
     ```

-* Model is hidden by ViewModel.
-ViewModel only exposes the minimum data so that View can render.
+* The ViewModel should hide the Model.
+The ViewModel only exposes the minimum data so that the View can render.

     **Bad**

     ```swift
     struct ProductViewModel {
       let product: Driver<Product> // Bad: ViewModel should hide Model